Published:

 Last updated (prices):

-Swiss food trucks, market stalls, and catering businesses can combine a simple online ordering shop with an on-site payment solution, without running two separate systems.
-To do this, you use a Payment Service Provider (PSP) that offers both online payments and card terminals or Tap to Pay — ideally with a single shared Dashboard for all revenue in EUR.
+Swiss food trucks, market stalls and catering businesses can combine a simple online ordering shop with an on-site payment solution without running two separate systems.
+To do this, you use a Payment Service Provider (PSP) that offers both online payments and card terminals or Tap to Pay — ideally with a shared Dashboard for all sales in EUR.
 Transaction fees range between 1.3 % (TWINT) and 2.5 % (credit card) per payment, depending on the payment method.

-This guide shows you step-by-step how to set up an online shop for pre-orders, integrate on-site payment, and manage both via one account — complete with concrete costs, provider comparisons, and a practical checklist for the mobile catering sector in Switzerland.
+This guide shows you step-by-step how to set up an online shop for pre-orders, connect on-site payment and manage both via one account — with concrete costs, provider comparisons and a practical checklist for the Swiss mobile catering industry.

 1. Why food trucks and market stalls must sell online and on-site today

 The Swiss catering industry is changing.
 According to the Swiss Payment Monitor, over 70 % of Swiss consumers regularly use cashless payment methods.
-For food trucks and mobile stalls, this means that those who only accept cash lose out on customers.
-At the same time, regular customers increasingly expect the option to pre-order online and pick up their food at a time of their choice.
+For food trucks and mobile stalls, this means: those who only accept cash lose customers.
+At the same time, regular customers increasingly expect the option to pre-order online and pick up their food at the desired time.

-The combination of online shop and on-site payment solves several problems at once: queues at the stall become shorter because pre-order customers only have to pick up their food.
-Walk-in customers can pay spontaneously by card, TWINT, or smartphone.
-And you as the operator can see all sales — both online and offline — in one place.
+The combination of online shop and on-site payment solves several problems at once: queues at the stall become shorter because pre-orderers only have to pick up their food.
+Passing trade can pay spontaneously by card, TWINT or smartphone.
+And you as the operator see all sales — online as well as offline — in one place.

-A pre-ordering system is particularly advantageous for recurring locations (weekly markets, company premises, festivals) as a competitive advantage: you can plan stock levels better and reduce food waste.
-At the same time, you build a digital relationship with your customers through the online shop that goes beyond physical contact at the stall.
+Particularly for recurring locations (weekly markets, company sites, festivals), a pre-order system is a competitive advantage: you can plan stock quantities better and reduce food waste.
+At the same time, you build a digital customer relationship via the online shop that goes beyond the physical contact at the stall.

-2. Three scenarios: Pre-order + pickup, walk-in customers, catering orders
+2. Three scenarios: pre-order + pickup, passing trade, catering orders

 Scenario A: Pre-order and pickup

-Your customer orders a lunch menu via your online shop the evening before or in the morning, pays online via TWINT or credit card, and picks up the prepared food at an agreed time from the food truck.
-You prepare the order specifically, avoiding overproduction.
-This model is particularly suitable for weekly markets with regular customers or food trucks on company premises.
+Your customer orders a lunch menu via your online shop the evening before or in the morning, pays online via TWINT or credit card and picks up the prepared food at an agreed time at the food truck.
+You prepare the order specifically and avoid overproduction.
+This model is particularly suitable for weekly markets with regular customers or food trucks on company sites.

-A passer-by discovers your stall and makes a spontaneous order.
-They pay contactlessly by debit card, credit card, Apple Pay, Google Pay, or via TWINT QR code.
+A passer-by discovers your stall and orders spontaneously.
+They pay contactlessly by debit card, credit card, Apple Pay, Google Pay or via TWINT QR code.
 For this, you need a mobile card terminal or Tap to Pay on your smartphone.
-Tap to Pay means that your iPhone or Android device itself becomes a card reader — without any additional hardware.
+Tap to Pay means that your iPhone or Android device itself becomes a card reader — without additional hardware.

 Scenario C: Catering and event orders

-A company orders catering for 30 people via your online shop and pays by QR-bill or in advance.
-On the day of the event, you deliver the food and, if necessary, collect additional orders from guests on-site using a terminal.
-In this scenario, you also need the ability to generate invoices with a QR reference, which many Swiss PSPs offer.
+A company orders catering for 30 people via your online shop and pays by QR-bill or prepayment.
+On the day of the event, you deliver the food and, if necessary, collect additional orders from guests on-site via terminal.
+In this scenario, you also need the option to create invoices with a QR reference, which many Swiss PSPs offer.

 3. Setting up a simple online ordering shop — without programming skills